Section 28 of the Residential Tenancy Act (RTA) covers “quiet enjoyment” – an important legal principle that gives every tenant the right to:

 - freedom from unreasonable disturbances;

-- exclusive use of their rental unit (unless the landlord is allowed to enter by law); and
+- exclusive use of their rental unit (unless their landlord is allowed to enter by law); and

-- use of common areas for reasonable and lawful purposes;
+- use of common areas for reasonable purposes.

 - unreasonable and ongoing noise;

 - intimidation or harassment;

 - landlord entering your rental unit too frequently;